Canonical graph decompositions via local separations: Local separations

-A separation could alternatively be defined as a triple $\{U,X,W\}$ such that $U\sqcup X\sqcup W=V(G)$ and every component of $G-X$ has its vertex-set included in $U$ or in~$W$ (see for example~\cite{grohe2016quasi}).
-Indeed, the map $\{A,B\}\mapsto \{A\sm B,A\cap B,B\sm A\}$ would then be a bijection between the two perspectives on separations.
-We use the latter perspective to introduce local separations.
+A separation could alternatively be defined as a triple $\{U,X,W\}$ such that $U\sqcup X\sqcup W=V(G)$ and every component of $G-X$ has its vertex set included in $U$ or in~$W$.
+We use this perspective to introduce local separations.

-An \defn{$r$-local separation} of~$G$ is a triple $\{E_1,X,E_2\}$ where $X$ is a set of vertices of~$G$ and $E_1,E_2$ near-bipartition $\partial X$ so that every $r$-local component at~$X$ is included in $E_1$ or in~$E_2$.
+An \defn{$r$-local separation} of~$G$ is a triple $\{E_1,X,E_2\}$ where $X$ is a non-empty set of vertices of~$G$ and $E_1,E_2$ near-bipartition $\partial X$ such that every $r$-local component at~$X$ is included in $E_1$ or in~$E_2$.
 We refer to $X$ as its \defn{separator}, to the two classes $E_1,E_2$ as its \defn{sides} and to $|X|$ as its \defn{order}.
 Also we call $\{E_1,X,E_2\}$ an \defn{$r$-local $k$-separation} for $k=|X|$.
 The ordered triples $(E_2,X,E_1)$ and $(E_1,X,E_2)$ are the \defn{orientations} of $\{E_1,X,E_2\}$ \defn{towards} $E_1$ and \defn{towards}~$E_2$, respectively.
 We also call these \defn{oriented $r$-local separations}, or just \defn{$r$-local separations} by a slight abuse of notation.
 The \defn{inverse} $(E_2,X,E_1)$ of an oriented $r$-local separation $(E_1,X,E_2)$ is denoted by \defnMath{$(E_1,X,E_2)^*$}.
 An $r$-local separation with separator $X$ is \defn{tight} if each side includes a tight $r$-local component at~$X$.